sonicakes/ga-final-project/docs/pomodoro.md

 ## Mon 27 Aug 8.15 am
 Started styling All tours page, realised that my navbar is not visible and i'll have to set up a background image for All Tour and probably other pages so that navbar scrollis consistent.

+## Mon 27 Aug, 8.50 am
+Decided on making list of tours as a Bootstrap table.
+Need to add image row to Tour table to display in the tours# index list.
+Background is Russian pattern.